 After removing any excess moisture from your hair, use a wide-toothed comb to brush out the tangles.
 “Remember to start in small sections at the bottom of your hair and work your way up, which is much more gentle on the hair than tugging from the top,” says Westrow’s Steve Rowbottom.

 Don’t go naked

 To get the best results when air-drying hair, products are key and the only fighting chance you have of preventing air-dried hair from becoming frizzy.
-“Products will also help create the right type of movement in air-dried hair,” advises Matthew Curtis, who works at New York and London Fashion Weeks and has possibly some of the most gorgeous salons in the UK.
+“Products will also help create the right type of movement in air-dried hair,” advises Matthew Curtis, who works at New York and London Fashion Weeks.

 Try a next-gen air drying product

 “There are great new products that cater to air drying you hair,” explains Jonathan Long from Lockonego London.
 He points to Redken’s No Blow Dry range, which includes three air dry creams for different hair types.
 We can also recommend JOICO’s Zero Heat Air Dry Styling Crème – and there’s a version for thicker hair too.

 If your hair is naturally wavy or curly, try a technique called twist drying.
 This involves twisting hair with fingers and mousse, crème or a sea salt spray to manipulate the natural shape.
 “For a more textured finish, twist small sections tightly, and for gentler waves, twist larger sections more loosely,” says Matthew Curtis.